CourtneyChu/tweetr/README.md

 ## Dependencies include:

 -body-parser
 -chance
 -express
 -mongodb

 ## Getting Started

-Install all dependencies (using the 'npm install' command).
+To run this project, install all dependencies (using the 'npm install' command).
 Run the development web server using the 'npm run local' command.